scazan/benjolis/README.md

-# A norns version of Alejandro Olarte's Benjolis SC patch
+# a norns version of Alejandro Olarte's Benjolis SC patch

 ## Benjolis
 Instrument inspired from Rob Hordijk's Benjolin, it requires sc3-plugins (PulseDPW, SVF and DFM1)